-Innovative research at the OU has helped to challenge common stereotypes of autism, informing initiatives to change perceptions, enhance understanding and promote action for autistic people worldwide.
+Innovative research at the OU has helped to challenge common stereotypes of autism, informing initiatives to promote understanding, profesional practices and well-being for autistic people worldwide.

-Harnessing the online environment to promote understanding, perceptions and actions concerning autism across the UK and in other countries worldwide.
+Harnessing the online environment to promote understanding, perceptions and actions for the well-being of autistic people across the UK and in other countries worldwide.

-Providing training resources attuned to the needs and interests of professionals, families and autistic individuals in different economic and cultural contexts.
+Providing training resources attuned to the needs and interests of professionals, families and autistic individuals.

-Dr Ilona Roth’s innovative research on autistic cognition has highlighted the diversity of traits and abilities among autistic people and emphasised the need for autistic voices and self-insights to inform research findings.
+Dr Ilona Roth’s innovative research on autistic cognition has highlighted the diversity of traits and abilities that accompany the challenges experienced by autistic people, and has underlined the need for autistic voices and self-insights to inform research findings.

-From this base, Dr Roth has developed resources to change public perceptions, challenge stigma and promote action regarding autism.
+From this base, Dr Roth developed resources to enhance public understanding, challenge stigmatising assumptions and promote action regarding autism.

-As chair of the Open University undergraduate autism course, Dr Roth secured three years' Scottish Government funding of £150,000 to provide free places for over 500 learners in Scotland.
-Demographic and survey data showed that the Scottish-funded students were strongly represented among those students caring for, and/or working with autistic people.
+As chair of The Open University undergraduate autism course, Dr Roth secured three years' Scottish Government funding of £150,000 to provide free places for over 500 learners in Scotland.
+Demographic and survey data showed that these Scottish-funded students were strongly represented among those students caring for, and/or working with autistic people.
 Beneficial impacts of studying the course on life and work were highlighted.

-Perceiving the impact of relatively modest levels of autism training, and the potential value and reach of free online resources, Dr Roth developed free courses hosted on the Open University’s online informal learning platforms.
+Perceiving the potential of relatively modest levels of autism training, and the value and reach of free online resources, Dr Roth developed free courses hosted on The Open University’s online informal learning platforms.

 These include the Badged Open Course Understanding Autism, launched in September 2018.
-It has already attracted over 13,500 enrolments, including autistic individuals, family members and professionals in education, medicine, health care and social work.
-An estimated 11% of learners are outside the UK.
+It has attracted over 72,000 enrolments to date (July 2021), including autistic individuals, family members and professionals in education, medicine, health care and social work.
+It is estimated that 4000 or more enrolled learners are outside the UK.

-End-of-course surveys show 88 per cent of respondents reported improved knowledge of autism and 88 per cent improved understanding of autistic people.
-And 61 per cent of respondents felt encouraged to raise awareness of autism.
+An end-of course survey showed 89 per cent of respondents reported improved knowledge of autism and 83 per cent improved understanding of autistic people.
+62% reported impacts on their work in this area and 56% felt encouraged to raise awareness of autism.

-Others adopting the course include Special Educational Needs Co-ordinators, for instance, for staff training in schools in South West England, and an autism centre in Romania that has translated the course for staff and parent use.
+Others adopting the course include an autism centre in Romania that has translated the course for staff and parent use.